Empirical Bayes PCA in high dimensions: State evolution of EB-PCA

 \section{State evolution of EB-PCA}

-We prove Theorem~\ref{thm:EBPCA} by comparing the EB-PCA trajectory with the trajectory of the oracle Bayes AMP iterates.
+We prove Theorem~\ref{thm:EBPCA} of the Main Text by comparing the EB-PCA trajectory with the trajectory of the oracle Bayes AMP iterates.
 Let $\bG^t,\bV^t,\bF^t,\bU^t$ denote the iterates of EB-PCA.
-We use $\tilde{\phantom{0}}$ to denote the analogous iterates of the oracle Bayes AMP algorithm: For example, corresponding to the EB-PCA iterates
+We use $\tilde{\phantom{0}}$ to denote the analogous iterates of the oracle Bayes AMP algorithm.
+For example, corresponding to the EB-PCA iterates

 we have the oracle Bayes AMP iterates